Skip to main content

 Aims & Scope

-SCIENTIFIC CULTURE (Journal of Applied Science & Technology to Cultural Heritage Issues) is a double-blind peer-reviewed, open access international scientific journal, an open information vehicle for an academic community with a global coverage and issues touching global interest.
-SC publishes original papers that address the application of the natural sciences to solve, document, interpret, and disseminate cultural heritage topics and policy.
+SCIENTIFIC CULTURE is a double-blind peer-reviewed, open access international scientific journal, an open information vehicle for an academic community with a global coverage and issues touching global interest.
+SC publishes original papers that address the

-The binomial nomenclature of SCIENTIFIC CULTURE considers the interdisciplinarity between the natural sciences (with its specialized fields), history of science and cultural heritage (material culture, or tangible heritage, and intangible heritage), which in turn reflects the level, evolution, and development of past civilizations.
+The binomial nomenclature of SCIENTIFIC CULTURE also considers the interdisciplinarity between the natural sciences (with their specialized fields), history of science, and cultural heritage (material culture, or tangible heritage, and intangible heritage), which in turn reflects the level, evolution, and development of past civilizations.

 Scientific tools with the proper instrumentation, measurements, and calculations undoubtedly help to delve deeper into the material of the human past (e.g. monuments, artifacts, human and animal remains, relics reminiscent of human-environmental interactions).